justinlocsei/chiton/README.md

-    "amazon_associates_aws_access_key_id": null,     // The access key ID for the Amazon Associates AWS user "amazon_associates_tracking_id": null,           // The Amazon Associates tracking ID "amazon_associates_aws_secret_access_key": null, // The secret access key for the Amazon Associates AWS user "database": {
+    "amazon_associates_aws_access_key_id": null,     // The access key ID for the Amazon Associates AWS user "amazon_associates_tracking_id": null,           // The Amazon Associates tracking ID "amazon_associates_aws_secret_access_key": null, // The secret access key for the Amazon Associates AWS user "conn_max_age": 0, // The maximum age of database connections "database": {
         "engine": null,   // The Django database adapter to use "host": null,     // The host for the database